Spanish and German classes meet twice a week

 -Rudolf Steiner, founder of Waldorf Education

-Learning a foreign language strengthens the ability to listen to another
+Learning a new language strengthens the ability to listen to another

 person, to follow and grasp the other person’s spoken and unspoken